-SOLID SMOKELESS FUELS-
+SOLID SMOKELESS FUELS (Smokeless briquetted fuel) -

-The Churchill models are suitable for use with good quality smokeless fuels and has been fully tested to the relevant European standard.
+The Churchill models are suitable for use with good quality smokeless fuels (Smokeless briquetted fuel) and has been fully tested to the relevant European standard.
 Only use registered smokeless fuels on this stove.
 Take special note of load quantities (page 6).